apache/cloudstack/INSTALL.md

 To create rpms:

-    $ mvn -P deps # -D nonoss, for nonoss as described in the "Building" section above
+    $ cd packaging/centos63
-    $ ./waf rpm
+    $ bash packaging.sh [ -p NOREDIST ]

-All the rpm packages will be create in artifacts/rpmbuild/RPMS/x86_64
+All the rpm packages will be create in dist/rpmbuild/RPMS/x86_64

 To create a yum repo: (assuming appropriate user privileges)

     $ path=/path/to/your/webserver/cloudstack
-    $ cd artifacts/rpmbuild/RPMS/x86_64
+    $ cd dist/rpmbuild/RPMS/x86_64
     $ mv *.rpm $path
     $ createrepo $path